codecrafter404/UserManagement/README.md

 * Sending out an e-mail for account confirmation
 * Login of registered (frontend) users via a login form
 * "Forgotten password" with password reset e-mail
+* Custom Site/E-Mail Templates (Site templates also in fusion)

 # 1. Compatibility and Maintenance
 Sandstorm.UserManagement is currently being maintained for the following versions: